Rafał Księżyk discusses Antena Krzyku at Different Sounds 2020

 Every year, East of Culture–Different Sounds presents a selected, interesting indie label.
 The featured labels offer fantastic music and display culture-forming potential.
 It’s high time for Antena Krzyku to come to Lublin.

 The label was established in 1984 in Wrocław and is Poland’s longest-running independent label.
 The secret of Antena Krzyku’s longevity lies in constant change which has prevented them from becoming fossilized.
 They continue to do their own thing, adapting to the ever-changing reality but remain ambitious and uncompromising.And so, Antena Krzyku left their mark on the sensitivity of the 1990s by releasing albums of Ewa Braun, Something like Elvis and Starzy Singers.
-In recent years, they have been doing equally perfect job with albums by Hańba, Pochwaleni and Siksa.
-This activity is actually the work of one man, Arek Marczyński.
+In recent years, they have been doing an equally perfect job with albums by Hańba, Pochwaleni and Siksa.
+All this is actually the work of one man, Arek Marczyński.

 Marczyński’s first publications were punk fanzines that he started making as a teenager in the early 1980s, where the longest-running and the most influential of them was published in the years 1986-1989 under the title “Antena Krzyku”.
 At the end of Polish People’s Republic it was an illegal activity, hence the first issues of the magazine were printed on a mimeograph used by the opposition and hidden in the Franciscan monastery in Karłowice in Wrocław.
 The final issues were printed in the Netherlands and brought to Poland.
 Marczyński lived in the Netherlands towards the end of the 1980s.
 He got there following his musical interests, worked in the independent label Konkurell and got acquainted with the dynamic squatters’ movement.
 Those years were the beginning of his friendship with the musicians from The Ex and De Kift.
 These experiences also translated into thinking about Antena Krzyku.
 The magazine did not focus on music alone, it also promoted the ideas of Do It Yourself, pacifism and ecology.
 At the turn of the 1990s, thanks to his foreign contacts, Marczyński could organise in Poland concerts of such underground legends as Chumbawamba, Fugazi, The Ex, De Kfit or NoMeansNo.
 Chumbawamba’s and The Ex’s were the first cassettes released by Antena Krzyku.